bryanyzhu/two-stream-pytorch/README.md

 }
 ```

 If you are looking for a good-to-use codebase with a large model zoo, please checkout the video toolkit at [GluonCV](https://gluon-cv.mxnet.io/model_zoo/action_recognition.html).
-We have SOTA model implementations (TSN, I3D, NLN, SlowFast, etc.) for popular datasets (Kinetics400, UCF101, Something-Something-v2, etc.).
-We will organize a tutorial of video modeling in [CVPR2020](https://cvpr20-video.mxnet.io/), please join us if you are interested.
+We have SOTA model implementations (TSN, I3D, NLN, SlowFast, etc.) for popular datasets (Kinetics400, UCF101, Something-Something-v2, etc.) in both PyTorch and MXNet.
+We also have accompaning [survey paper](https://arxiv.org/abs/2012.06567) and [video tutorial](https://bryanyzhu.github.io/videomodeling.github.io/).

 ## Installation